 Cricut Education

-There are SO many great articles and courses and videos out there – many of which are free.
+There are SO many great articles courses and videos out there – many of which are free.

-Here on Clarks Condensed, we have TONS of tutorials and projects that can help you get started with your machine – click here to view all of them.
+Here at Clarks Condensed, we have TONS of tutorials and projects that can help you get started with your machine – click here to view all of them.
 You can also check out our YouTube channel here.

-And finally, there are people far more talented than I am who have created some AMAZIG online courses and communities – if you are really wanting to dive deep, check this post out to learn more – The Best Online Cricut Courses For Every Budget (personally, I’m partial to Cricut Made Easy).
+And finally, there are people far more talented than I am who have created some AMAZING online courses and communities – if you are really wanting to dive deep, check this post out to learn more – The Best Online Cricut Courses For Every Budget (personally, I’m partial to Cricut Made Easy).

 Cricut Mat Care

 The cutting mat is essential to success with your machine.
 You really need it to make sure you get a cut on just about all the materials you will use.
+It helps with clean cuts, and it’s the best way to go if you want to make an intricate design with your cutting machine.

 Without proper care, they can get messed up pretty quickly.
 I’ll talk about this more later but you should ALWAYS make sure you do a test cut.
 I’ve ruined a mat because I had the cut setting too high.